evertrust/horizon-go/docs/CertificateProfileAuthorizationLevels.md

 `func (o *CertificateProfileAuthorizationLevels) UnsetRenewApi()`

 UnsetRenewApi ensures that no value is present for RenewApi, not even an explicit nil
+### GetRequestEnroll

+`func (o *CertificateProfileAuthorizationLevels) GetRequestEnroll() AuthorizationLevel`

+GetRequestEnroll returns the RequestEnroll field if non-nil, zero value otherwise.

+### GetRequestEnrollOk

+`func (o *CertificateProfileAuthorizationLevels) GetRequestEnrollOk() (*AuthorizationLevel, bool)`

+GetRequestEnrollOk returns a tuple with the RequestEnroll field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestEnroll

+`func (o *CertificateProfileAuthorizationLevels) SetRequestEnroll(v AuthorizationLevel)`

+SetRequestEnroll sets RequestEnroll field to given value.

+### HasRequestEnroll

+`func (o *CertificateProfileAuthorizationLevels) HasRequestEnroll() bool`

+HasRequestEnroll returns a boolean if a field has been set.

+### SetRequestEnrollNil

+`func (o *CertificateProfileAuthorizationLevels) SetRequestEnrollNil(b bool)`

+ SetRequestEnrollNil sets the value for RequestEnroll to be an explicit nil

+### UnsetRequestEnroll
+`func (o *CertificateProfileAuthorizationLevels) UnsetRequestEnroll()`

+UnsetRequestEnroll ensures that no value is present for RequestEnroll, not even an explicit nil
+### GetRequestMigrate

+`func (o *CertificateProfileAuthorizationLevels) GetRequestMigrate() AuthorizationLevel`

+GetRequestMigrate returns the RequestMigrate field if non-nil, zero value otherwise.

+### GetRequestMigrateOk

+`func (o *CertificateProfileAuthorizationLevels) GetRequestMigrateOk() (*AuthorizationLevel, bool)`

+GetRequestMigrateOk returns a tuple with the RequestMigrate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestMigrate

+`func (o *CertificateProfileAuthorizationLevels) SetRequestMigrate(v AuthorizationLevel)`

+SetRequestMigrate sets RequestMigrate field to given value.

+### HasRequestMigrate

+`func (o *CertificateProfileAuthorizationLevels) HasRequestMigrate() bool`

+HasRequestMigrate returns a boolean if a field has been set.

+### SetRequestMigrateNil

+`func (o *CertificateProfileAuthorizationLevels) SetRequestMigrateNil(b bool)`

+ SetRequestMigrateNil sets the value for RequestMigrate to be an explicit nil

+### UnsetRequestMigrate
+`func (o *CertificateProfileAuthorizationLevels) UnsetRequestMigrate()`

+UnsetRequestMigrate ensures that no value is present for RequestMigrate, not even an explicit nil
+### GetRequestRecover

+`func (o *CertificateProfileAuthorizationLevels) GetRequestRecover() AuthorizationLevel`

+GetRequestRecover returns the RequestRecover field if non-nil, zero value otherwise.

+### GetRequestRecoverOk

+`func (o *CertificateProfileAuthorizationLevels) GetRequestRecoverOk() (*AuthorizationLevel, bool)`

+GetRequestRecoverOk returns a tuple with the RequestRecover field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequestRecover

+`func (o *CertificateProfileAuthorizationLevels) SetRequestRecover(v AuthorizationLevel)`

+SetRequestRecover sets RequestRecover field to given value.

+### HasRequestRecover

+`func (o *CertificateProfileAuthorizationLevels) HasRequestRecover() bool`

+HasRequestRecover returns a boolean if a field has been set.

+### SetRequestRecoverNil

+`func (o *CertificateProfileAuthorizationLevels) SetRequestRecoverNil(b bool)`

+ SetRequestRecoverNil sets the value for RequestRecover to be an explicit nil

+### UnsetRequestRecover
+`func (o *CertificateProfileAuthorizationLevels) UnsetRequestRecover()`

+UnsetRequestRecover ensures that no value is present for RequestRecover, not even an explicit nil
 ### GetRequestRenew

 `func (o *CertificateProfileAuthorizationLevels) GetRequestRenew() AuthorizationLevel`